datalad-handbook/book/docs/usecases/REMoDNaV.rst

    Cloning (compressing objects):  45%|▍| 1.80k/4.00k [00:01<00:01, 1.29k objects/s
    [...]

-For data sets that are not (yet) git repositories, one can simply create Datalad subdatasets, add the data, and ``datalad save`` this subdataset:
+For data sets that are not (yet) git repositories, one can simply create DataLad subdatasets, add the data, and ``datalad save`` this subdataset:

 .. code-block:: bash